okteto/build/README.md

 ### `secrets`

 A list of semi-colon secrets.
 Each with format: id=mysecret,src=/local/secret.
-Only available with a Dockerfile file.
+Specific target stage to build image.
+Only available when `file` refers to a Dockerfile instead of an Okteto Manifest.

 ### `platform`